 We aim to welcome everybody who identifies as lesbian, gay, bisexual or trans* and can hold a tune.

 We rehearse on Tuesday evenings during term-times from 7:45pm to 9:45pm in the hall at the Swarthmore Centre.

-We usually sing in four parts (soprano, alto, tenor and bass), mainly accompanied by Andy on the piano, and sometimes a cappella.
+We usually sing in four parts (soprano, alto, tenor and bass), mainly accompanied by Jenny on the piano, and sometimes a cappella.
 Some members move between parts for different pieces of music.
 Our musical director or other members can help you out determining which voice part suits you best.

 Some choir members can read music, but you don’t need to be able to read music to sing with us.